daplocces/daplocces/README.md

 As of right now, I dare you to checkout my favourite repository [ollama-chatbot](https://github.com/daplocces/ollama-chatbot)

-Feel free to contact me trough my e-mail **during my working hours**.
+Feel free to contact me trough my e-mail **during my waking hours**.

 <!--
 **daplocces/daplocces** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.